rosssaunders/FusionLink/README.md

 ## Acknowledgments

-* DG Partners for generously letting RXD Solutions use their development environment.
+* [DG Partners](http://www.dgpartners.co.uk/) for generously letting RXD Solutions use their development environment.
+* [Philippe Bonneau](http://www.it-quants.com/Blogs.aspx) for the inspiration on using the MFC Caption Bar within Sophis.